This post was originally published in 2015. We have updated it to include Ferrell’s recent work, including this week’s

-Will Ferrell will turn 50 years old this summer.
+Will Ferrell is now 51 years old.
 That’s older than Marlon Brando was when he was in The Godfather.
 Ferrell’s post-SNL movie career — and he has been gone from the show for 13 years — has been among the most successful in the show’s history; he has now been headlining big-budget studio comedies for more than a decade.
-This means there’s a trove of Ferrell movies to dig through and rank.
-Thirty, to be exact.
+This means that there’s a trove of Ferrell movies to dig through and rank.
 Now, to properly rank Ferrell movies, we had to put down some ground rules: No movies in which Ferrell is only a voice actor — this excludes Megamind, but not The Lego Movie; no movies that went direct to video — sorry, 1997’s Men Seeking Women, in which Ferrell was a supporting actor to Grant Shaud.
 And no glorified cameos — sorry, Wedding Crashers, Starsky & Hutch, and, yikes, Boat Trip.
 This list isn’t solely a ranking of the best films to feature Ferrell, though there’s an aspect of that; it’s more a ranking of the films by their maximizing of Ferrell’s essence.
 Which movie best captures the Will Ferrell Experience?
 As always, this list is purely scientific and unassailable.